All About Ozone

 Ozone in the upper atmosphere is a beneficial and protective layer around the earth, but ground-level ozone is harmful air pollution that threatens our health, quality of life, and the Tulsa area's economic prosperity.
 Ground-level ozone is created when sunlight reacts with volatile organic compounds (VOCs) and nitrogen oxides (NOX).
 Reducing these emissions is necessary to reduce ground-level ozone formation.

 The OZONE ALERT! program takes a voluntary, episodic approach to ozone pollution reduction.
-The Oklahoma Department of Environmental Quality (DEQ), in collaboration with the National Weather Service and the EPA uses computer modeled predictors to determine when high ground-ozone levels may occur.
+The Tulsa Branch of the Oklahoma Department of Environmental Quality (DEQ), in collaboration with the National Weather Service and the EPA uses computer modeled predictors to determine when high ozone levels may occur.

 The Clean Air Act gives the EPA authority to establish national ambient air quality standards (NAAQS).
 In the Tulsa metropolitan area, the pollutant of concern is ozone.
-As of now, the Tulsa area and the state of Oklahoma remain in attainment (not on the EPA's 'Dirty Air List') of the NAAQS.
+As of now, the Tulsa area and the state of Oklahoma remain in attainment (not of the EPA's 'Dirty Air List') of the NAAQS

 Local, national and even international TV meteorologists report an Air Quality Index.
 This index provides an easy-to-understand way to explain the quality of the air.
-Anything below a 100 Air Quality Index (AQI) is considered 'healthy' and an AQI above 100 is considered 'unhealthy for certain groups'.
-The ozone AQI is based on the 8-hr standard.
-When the summer AQI is above 100, it is an indication of an ozone exceedance day, a day when ground-level ozone was above the standard.
+Anything below a 100 Air Quality Index (AQI) is considered 'healthy' and and AQI above 100 is considered 'unhealthy for certain groups'.
+The ozone AQI is based on the new 8-hr standard.
+When the AQI is above 100, it is an indication of an exceedance of the air quality standards.

-Long-term, repeated exposure to high levels of ozone may lead to reductions in lung function, inflammation of the lung lining, and increased respiratory discomfort.
-The U.S. EPA estimates that 5 to 20 percent of the total U.S. population has a susceptibility to the harmful effects of ozone air pollution.
-In the Tulsa area, statistic show that nearly 25% of all households may have someone with a breathing problem.
+Long-term, repeated exposure to high levels of ozone may lead to large reductions in lung function, inflammation of the lung lining, and increased respiratory discomfort.
+The U.S. Environmental Protection Agency estimates that 5 to 20 percent of the total U.S. population has a susceptibility to the harmful effects of ozone air pollution.

 Tulsa Area Ozone Trends